hardikajani/taskmanagementapp/README.md

 ## Steps to run server

 1. Open the project in any editor of choice.
-2. Navigate into the server directory `cd server`.
+2. Navigate into the backend directory `cd backend`.
 3. Run `npm i` or `npm install` to install the packages.
-4. Run `npm start` to start the server.
+4. Run `npm start` or `npm run dev` to start the server.

 If configured correctly, you should see a message indicating that the server is running successfully and `Database Connected`.